open-source-at-illinois/meeting-notes-opendev-fa23/general/project-management.md

 Sprint Planning: At the beginning of each sprint, hold a sprint planning meeting.
 The Product Owner and the respective project lead collaborate to prioritize and select tasks from the backlog for the upcoming sprint.

-Daily Standups: Conduct daily standup meetings.
-Each team member, including project leads, briefly shares what they worked on yesterday, what they'll work on today, and if they have any blockers.

 Sprint Review: At the end of each sprint, hold a sprint review meeting.
 Each project team demonstrates the completed work to the club, including any prototypes, designs, or code developed during the sprint.

 Sprint Retrospective: Also at the end of each sprint, have a retrospective meeting where teams discuss what went well, what could be improved, and how to enhance the process for the next sprint.